Male Sugar Baby Dating Logo

 How Interactions Actually Begin

-• Private or semi-private gatherings
+• Private or semi-private gatherings, including industry events or member-based venues

-• Introductions through mutual contacts
+• Introductions facilitated through mutual professional or social networks

 Privacy and Boundaries